 Most of the people in the Elsie-Jewell planning area obtain their water from wells or springs.
-There are, however, 4-several community water systems in the areaarea, as noted on Table 1, below: Evergreen Acres Water System, Elderberry Nehalem Water System, Elderberry Lodges, and Fishhawk Water Company.
+There are, however, 4 community water systems in the area: Evergreen Acres Water System, Elderberry-Nehalem Water System, Elderberry Lodges, and Fishhawk Water Company.

 The Evergreen Acres Water System is providing service to 28 homes with a capacity of 60 additional hook-ups.
 The Elderberry-Nehalem Water Company currently has approximately 50 hook-ups with a capacity unknown at this time.
-The Elderberry Lodge's Water System has had numerous complaints by users on the water quality and pressure of the system.
+The Elderberry Lodges Water System has had numerous complaints by users on the water quality and pressure of the system.
 The capacity of this water system is not known.
-Presently 53 homes are connected to Fishhawk Water Company which has a total capacity of 270 hook-ups.This system serves approximately 140 persons and two businesses.
+Presently 53 homes are connected to Fishhawk Water Company which has a total capacity of 270 hook-ups.